Juniper/apstra-provisioning-automation-framework/setup/docker_setup/DOCKER_SETUP.md

 docker exec -it docker_apaf python3 main.py command=a
 ```

-The main menu should appar, prompting the user to select a numeric option:
+The main menu should appear, prompting the user to select a numeric option:

 ```
                                                                 👋😊